ospalax/addon-kea-hooks/src/tools/README.md

 This script helps to generate Kea's config file (e.g.: `kea-dhcp4.conf`) from scratch.
 It either create configuration based on arguments or completely auto-generates one based on the machine's network interfaces and addresses.

-**Motivation: ease the work for OpenNebula's NFV appliance service script**
+**Motivation: ease the work for OpenNebula's VNF appliance service script**

 ### Usage